Polynucleotides

 - No facials, peels, microneedling or laser for 14 days

-- SPF on the area daily — sun damage undoes the work you’ve invested in
+- SPF on the area daily.
+Sun damage undoes the work you’ve invested in

 - Sleep elevated the first night to reduce under-eye swelling

-- Bruising can take 7-10 days to fully resolve — arnica gel helps
+- Bruising can take 7-10 days to fully resolve.
+Arnica gel helps

 What I tell everyone.

-NMC-registered, fully indemnified, and on the regulators’ lists at NMC, Save Face and JCCP.
+NMC-registered.
+Fully indemnified.
+On the regulators’ lists at NMC, Save Face and JCCP.

 Good to know.